 In the Spring of 1929 the first national conference of the Trotsky faction of the Comunist Party was held in Chicago.
 This is as good a beginning as any point.
 I came to the conference but did not attend any sessions.
 I was taken to the house of one of the leading corrades.
-There I not with all the ledders in twos or threes at different hours and times until I had a good report of the conference and in turn gave them a good account of myself.
-I wanted to leave the party (CP) immediately, that is within a month or two after I would go back to my old District and try to line up whom I could.
-Cannon, facturan, Spector, and all the other leaders did not agree.
+There I not with all the leaders in twos or threes at different hours and times until I had a good report of the conference and in turn gave them a good account of ryself.
+I wanted to deave the party (CP) immediately, that is within a month or two after I would go back to my old District and try to line up whom I could.
+Cannon, Lactman, Spector, and all the other leaders did not agree.
 They said it would be of greater value if I stayed in the party.
-They had other plans for me.
-I explained to then that I had been removed as District Organizer in the West because I refused to sign a statement against Trotskyism.
-I had taken a weak position.
+They had other plans for 10.
+I explained to then that I had been removed as District Organizer in the West because I refused to sign a statement against Trotskyism, I had taken a weak position.
 I took a neutral position.
-I told then that I did not have the slightest fidea what Tratsky stood for.
+I told then that I did not have the slightest idea what Trotsky stood for.
 I had no political documents of his and did not know what it was all about.
 When I heard both sides I would take a position.
-This was enough for the mechanical; burccratic Levestone majority they rigged up at the District convention under Ben Gitlow's leadership.
-We had a legal majority but with Gitlow on the top committee overrulling us most of our cologates were unspated and Gitlow gave his followers the majority.
-Under the circuistances it may not have been so weak; but in a factional fight nothing is worse than a neutral position.
+This was enough for the mochanical burceratic Levestone majority they rigged up at the District convention under Bon Gitlow's leddership.
+We had a legal majority but with Gitlew on the top committee overrulling us most of our delogates were unstated and Gitlow gave his followers the majority.
+Under the circumstances it may not have been so weak; but in a factional fight nothing is worse than a neutral position.
 I paid for this, left for St. Louis, finally got a job and started asking for naterial.

-I still can's around to the party meetings in this area; but what experience I had sort of took the wind out of me.
-I finally obtained some of the fundemental material of the Tratskyises through Goddberg and martin Payer of St. Louis.
-This opened my eyes and when the Ghicage conference was held I quite my job and went to Chicage timing myself to be there for the conference.
-My cash was to low that I waited until Friday night to catch the bus.'
-I neededmy final pay check.
+I still came around to the party meetings in this area; but what experience I had sort of took the wind out of me.
+I finally obtained sone of the fundemental material of the Trotskyises through Goddberg and Martin Payer of St. Louis.
+This opened my eyes and when the Ghicago conference wes held I quite iny job and went to Chicago timing myself to be there for the conference.
+My cash was to low that I waited until Friday night to catch the bus.
+I neededny final pay check.
 This was a mistake.
-I should have gone there a week in advance so I could argue BEFORE the conference instead of being bettled up behind the conference.
+I should have gond there a week in advance so I could argue BEFORE the conference instead of being bottled up behind the conference.
+19 C.

-Why do I, relate this personal account ?
+Why do I relate this personal account ?
 Because it throws light upon the way the Cannon, Shactman, Abern faction worked.
-It must be renumbered that I was a member of the Cannon faction in the CP when I was organizer of District 10.
+It must be reinthered that I was a members of the Cannon faction in the CP when I was organizer of District 10.
 Usually the District organizer should have some avenue of communication to the top faction.
-I did until they were expelled and then I received no more communications.
-What I read were a few unimportant letters and secondary documents thay had sent to Buchler, an old friend of Cannon's, and an excellent party commute.
+I did until they were expelled and then I received no hore communications.
+What I read were 'a few unimportant letters and secondary documents thay had sent to Buchler, an old friend of Cannon's, and an excellent party corrade.
 But t there were no political documents, positions, and that is what I wanted.
-Possibly the faction considered The unimportant until I came to Chicage On my own initiative.
+Possibly the faction considered ile unimportant until I came to Chicago .
+On my own initiative.
 But the important question is this.
 If they handled a district organizer like this, how did they handle the other countless contacts they had throughout the country ?